Manage, edit, and reorganize knowledge base articles from the knowledge base panel.

 Untranslated pages are always hidden:

-📁 If you relocate a category using the Parent menu, all of its articles and sub-categories will be relocated with it.
+You can relocate a category using the Parent menu.
+Doing so, all of its articles and sub-categories will be relocated with it.

-🗑️ Categories can only be deleted once all of their articles and sub-categories have been deleted or relocated.
+You can delete categories by clicking on the 🗑️ Delete button.
+Categories can only be deleted once all of their articles and sub-categories have been deleted or relocated.

 The knowledge base editor comes equipped with the same rich text editing capabilities available in the Zammad ticket composer.
 That means you can use the same keyboard shortcuts to insert formatted text, bullet lists, and more.
 You can even add file attachments and links!